google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 In this case you would need to adjust the target training data to all be positive, say by adding 100 to it, and then do the reverse to the output of the model, subtract 100 from each value.

 You'll find that you'll need to do this type of adjustment quite often when building models.
-Understanding your activation functions, espeically in your output layer, is critically important.
+Understanding your activation functions, especially in your output layer, is critically important.
 When you know the range of values that your model can produce you can adjust your training data to fall within that range.

 Image Details:
 * [relu.png](https://opensource.google/docs/copyright/): Copyright Google